bkanzki/JeuDeMemoire/README.md

 #3- Select theme
 #4- Which user starts first

 *If you choose to play with the computer a button will appear under the score board saying "System choose card" everytime it will be the systems turn.
-Right now it only chooses random cards.
+Click on it chooses random cards, Don't worry the game is difficult as it is.

 # For each card found try to find it's identical.
-#If you find one of those cards all cards will be shuffled and you'll use your turn:
+#If you find one of those cards all cards will be shuffled and you'll loose your turn:

 ![My image](https://github.com/jokerbea/JeuDeMemoire/blob/master/Carte%20SpecF/melange.jpg)
 ![My image](https://github.com/jokerbea/JeuDeMemoire/blob/master/Carte%20SpecC/parking.jpg)